waqasuddinkhan/MACARON-GenMed-LabEx/README.md

 * Sequence dictionaries of input VCF file and Human Reference Genome file should be the same,

-* Input VCF file (should) suitably be annotated with ANNOVAR, and additionally with any other annotation software, e.g, VEP (https://www.ensembl.org/info/docs/tools/vep/index.html) if the user has a desire to get the full functionality of -f option (see below),
+* Input VCF file (should) suitably be annotated with ANNOVAR, and additionally with any other annotation software, e.g, VEP (https://www.ensembl.org/info/docs/tools/vep/index.html) if the user has a desire to get the full functionality of -f option (see [Advanced Options](#advanced-options) below),

 * Same Human Reference Genome file should be used for MACARON which is practiced earlier for alignemnt and (or) to call variant sets,